openstack/glance-specs/specs/template.rst

       inconsistent parameters supplied to the method, or when an instance is not in an appropriate state for the request to succeed.
-Errors caused by syntactic problems covered by the JSON schema defintion do not need to be included.
+Errors caused by syntactic problems covered by the JSON schema definition do not need to be included.

   * URL for the resource